-British Council in association with Intercultural Theatre Institute (ITI), and Venue Partner, Singapore Art Musuem proudly present the upcoming British Council 'Knowledge is GREAT' Lecture featuring
+British Council in association with Intercultural Theatre Institute (ITI), and Venue Partner, Singapore Art Musuem proudly presented the British Council 'Knowledge is GREAT' Lecture:

 KAITE O'REILLY, DISTINGUISHED PLAYWRIGHT, DISABILITY ARTIST AND ADVOCATE

 Nothing About Us Without Us – What Can Singapore Learn from Three Decades of the UK’s Disability Arts and Culture?

 Kaite is a multi-award winning dramatist who works internationally.
 Winner of the Peggy Ramsay Award, M.E.N.
 Most Innovative Play of the Year and The Theatre-Wales Best Play of the Year, she was also presented with the prestigious Ted Hughes Award for her re-imagining of Aeschylus’s ‘Persians’ for National Theatre Wales.
 A leading figure in the UK’s Disability arts and Culture, her Unlimited Commission In Water I’m Weightless was produced at Southbank Centre by National Theatre Wales as part of the official Cultural Olympiad celebrating the 2012 London Olympics/Paralympics.
 She is currently developing her Unlimited International Commission And Suddenly I Disappear… The Singapore ‘d’ Monologues: a dialogue about disability, diversity and what it is to be human from different sides of the world.
 She is patron of Disability Arts Cymru and DaDaFest – the biggest Disability Arts/Deaf Arts Festival in the world.